Trip Date: 6/1/2019

 Tiffany arranged for us to meet up with Bree + Jose, two photographers from the east coast who are currently on a road trip from Los Angeles to Vancouver and they were able to squeeze in a quick overnight-er with us in Big Pine.

 Although we are getting a late start to the season, waking up in the mountains on the first official backpacking trip in the Sierra, made me very excited for a season full of new adventures!
-Looking forward to snow-free trails in August to be able to explore so much more this year!
+Looking forward to snow-free trails in August to explore so much more this year!